Benin Solar Report

 Average costs of various electricity generation sources (coal, natural gas, solar, etc)

-The cost of electricity from solar power in Benin varies based on the type of system and other factors:
+There is limited information publicly available on this; however, the cost of electricity from solar power in Benin varies based on the type of system and other factors:

 • Solar Home Systems: The European Investment Bank has installed 107,000 solar home systems in Benin, offering them at a daily cost of 20 cents per day for users.